-- 4.1 Only one person shall be on board while racing. - 4.2 (a) The helmsman shall wear personal buoyancy to the minimum standard EN393:1995 (CE 50 Newtons), or USCG Type III, or AUS AS1512 or AUS AS1499.
+- 4.1 Only one person shall be on board while racing. - 4.2 - (a) The helmsman shall wear a personal flotation device to the minimum standard ISO 12402-5 (Level 50) or equivalent.
 All fastening devices supplied by the manufacturer shall be used in the manner intended.
-A whistle shall be carried securely attached to the personal buoyancy device. - (b) With reference to the Racing Rules of Sailing the total weight of clothing and equipment worn or carried by a competitor, excluding footwear shall not be capable of exceeding 8 kg when weighed as provided in Appendix J of the Racing Rules - (c) Hiking pants are permitted provided they are not attached to the boat and do not contain any stiffening which can extend below the knee joint. - 4.3 The following equipment shall be on board while racing: - (a) One or more bailers which shall be securely attached to the hull by a lanyard(s) or elastic cord(s).
+A whistle shall be carried securely attached to the personal flotation device. - (b) With reference to the Racing Rules of Sailing the total weight of clothing and equipment worn or carried by a competitor, excluding footwear shall not be capable of exceeding 8 kg when weighed as provided in Appendix J of the Racing Rules - (c) Hiking pants are permitted provided they are not attached to the boat and do not contain any stiffening which can extend below the knee joint. - 4.3 The following equipment shall be on board while racing: - (a) One or more bailers which shall be securely attached to the hull by a lanyard(s) or elastic cord(s).
 One bailer shall have a minimum capacity of one litre. - (b) A painter of a single piece of buoyant rope, not less than 5 mm diameter and not less than 8 m long securely fastened to the mast thwart or mast step. (see also 3.2.6.1). - A paddle with a blade surface of not less than 0.025m2 securely attached to the hull by a lanyard or elastic cord. - 4.4 An anchor need be carried only when specifically prescribed in the sailing instructions. - 4.5 Unless damage renders a hull, sail, spar or foil unusable during an event, only one hull, sail, mast, boom, sprit, daggerboard and rudder shall be used throughout the event.
 Any such change of equipment shall be authorised by the Race Committee. - 4.6 If there is a national Optimist Class Association of the country in which the boat is registered the owner shall be a member.
 Where a boat is sailing in an international regatta the competitor shall be a member of a national Optimist association or other body which is itself a member of the IODA as defined in IODA Article 3(a).